visualventures/jetstream-docs/2.x/installation.md

 :::danger New Applications Only

-Jetstream should only be installed into new Laravel applications.
-Attempting to install Jetstream into an existing Laravel application will result in unexpected behavior and issues.
+Jetstream should only be installed into new Laravel applications, because it alters the initial Laravel "create_users_table".
+Attempting to install Jetstream into an existing Laravel application will result in unexpected behavior and issues, because the initial table lack columns Jetstream requires.
 :::

 #### Install Jetstream With Livewire